HRicson/JetStore.Front/README.md

 		npm i (instalar dependências)
 		npm start

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.